 - 6.3.1 Open spaces within the conservation area are important as they help to define the built environment and create a sense of place.
-The important open areas are defined on the character appraisal maps. - 6.3.2 The open spaces within the settlement are mainly residual areas of common which have been encroached upon by dwellings and are in the form of greens or wide verges.
-Beyond the eastern boundary of the conservation area are arable fields and residual parkland associated with the former Cuffnells Estate.
+The important open areas are defined on the Character Appraisal map. - 6.3.2 The open spaces within the settlement are mainly residual areas of common which have been encroached upon by dwellings and can be in the form of greens or wide verges.
+Beyond the eastern boundary of the conservation area the predominant form is arable fields and residual parkland associated with the former Cuffnells Estate.